Client Rights and Responsibilities

 - You have the right to strict confidentiality, complete discretion, and full protection of your personal and business information.
 We do not sell your information to anyone.
-The Company understands and acknowledges, that Polymath may use your business name, testimonial(s), and other non-financial information for networking and referral purposes.
-Polymath will not share any financial or industry-sensitive information; except by your clear request or permission.
-Polymath, only provides information to external organizations when required by law, regulations, or when necessary to provide the services you have requested.
-Unless you specify otherwise, Polymath may share your information within your organization, including any other contracted team members you have instructed us to work with, in order to provide informed, efficient service.
+You and your company understands and acknowledges that Polymath may use your business name, testimonial(s), and other non-financial information for networking and referral purposes.
+Polymath will not share any financial or industry-sensitive information, except by your clear request or permission.
+Polymath only provides information to external organizations when required by law, regulations, or when necessary to provide the services you have requested.
+Unless you specify otherwise, Polymath may share your information within your organization, including with any other contracted team members you have instructed us to work with, in order to provide informed, efficient service.

 Polymath Client Responsibilities

-- You have the responsibility to share your current business objectives, needs, and financial situation as well as sharing changes in your personal circumstances with our team so that appropriate recommendations can be made.
-This includes: timely responses to all correspondence from Polymath, as well as, requests for documents and other information.
-You should make time to meet with your consultant on a regular basis (at least quarterly), to review and revise your company’s financial status and business plan as needed, based upon changing circumstances.
+- You have the responsibility to share your current business objectives, needs, and financial situation, as well as sharing changes in your personal circumstances with our team so that appropriate recommendations can be made.
+This includes timely responses to all correspondence from Polymath, as well as requests for documents and other information.
+You should make time to meet with your consultant on a regular basis to review and revise your company’s financial status and business plan as needed, based upon changing circumstances.

 - You have the responsibility to understand and acknowledge that all business decisions have some degree of risk, and it is possible to lose money based upon those decisions.
-Polymath is being retained by you for service and advisory purposes.
+Polymath is being retained by you for advisory purposes.
+You are still the sole decision-maker for your business.
 Polymath will not be held responsible for business decisions and/or the consequences thereof.

 - You have the responsibility to not disclose Polymath personal or business contact information for matters pertaining to your business without prior discussion with us.
-We will not discuss any matters pertaining to your business with your vendors, customers, or employees without clear written instruction.
-Polymath is not responsible for, and should not be named for payments due to any of your vendors (including, but not limited to government tax agencies), employees, or subcontractors.
-Polymath’s information can be given to third parties for business referral purposes only.
+We will not discuss any matters pertaining to your business with your vendors, customers, or employees without clear written instruction from you.
+Polymath is not responsible for, and should not be named for, payments due to any of your vendors (including, but not limited to government tax agencies), employees, or subcontractors.
+Polymath’s contact information can be given to third parties for business referral purposes only.

 - You have the responsibility to review all statements, reports, and correspondence in their entirety.
-You should ensure that you understand all risks, costs, and seek clarification prior to making a decision, that your instructions are carried out as expected, and that you report any potential errors to our team.
+You should ensure that you understand all risks and costs, seek clarification prior to making a decision, follow up to ensure that your instructions are carried out as expected, and report any potential errors you find to our team.

 - You have the responsibility to make timely payments for Polymath services.
 An advance deposit of funds may be required for some projects.
 All payments on fixed price contracts are due in advance.
 All other invoices are due upon receipt.
 All payments must be made by ACH, check, or via your bank’s online bill payment tools.
-Polymath, does not currently accept payment by cash or credit card.
-A $35.00 service fee will be assessed for all returned checks.
+A convenience fee may be assessed if you request to make payment by credit card.
+Polymath does not accept payment by cash.
+A $40.00 service fee will be assessed for all returned checks.